corollari/mixNFS/README.md

 ## Why is the serialization format called onepiece?
 Because it encodes messages as an unlimited list of items, the same cardinal that the list of one piece episodes has (unlimited).

+## Warning
+This software is a Proof-of-concept ad has many security problems, it is not fit for any use other than educational.

 ## Ideas that would be cool to implement
 - Distribute server (among clients? yay) and implement eventual consistency (BASE)
 	- DHT with electric routing